 Insights:

-* You stumble over greatness, on the path of servitude.
+* You stumble over greatness on the path of servitude.

-* He who sweeps the palace, will some day rule it.
+* He who sweeps the palace will some day rule it.

 I trust you understand the secret of leadership.
 I trust you will go out and seek it.
 Meekness can be learned.
 Leadership begins with serving.
 You will find greatness in obeying.
 Become a servant leader.
 Let us aim for that.
 Say “amen” if that is in your heart.
 Praise God for the opportunity.